 When we start thinking, neurons in our brain use more oxygen and demand more blood.
-Functional MRI can detect the difference in signal caused by the increase in blood flow to specific areas of the brain.
-The MRI scanner measures this signal difference and displays the activity as a colored area (Figure 1).
+Functional magnetic resonance imaging (fMRI) can detect the difference in signal caused by the increase in blood flow to specific areas of the brain.
+The MRI scanner measures this signal difference and displays the activity as a colored area (Fig. 1).

 A dye (contrast agent) may be injected into your blood stream.
 The dye contains gadolinium, which has magnetic properties.
 It circulates through the blood stream and is absorbed in certain tissues, which then stand out on the scan.